psycopg/psycopg/docs/advanced/rows.rst

 --------------------------

-A *row factory* is a callable that accepts a `Cursor` object and returns another callable, a *row maker*, which takes a raw data (as a sequence of values) and returns the desired object.
+A *row factory* is a callable that accepts a `Cursor` object and returns another callable, a *row maker*, which takes raw data (as a sequence of values) and returns the desired object.

 The role of the row factory is to inspect a query result (it is called after a